Drake Software — Drake Tax

 - Top-rated live support

-- Affordable all-inclusive pricing includes all entities, states, e-filing, tax planning, document management, and write-up system with live & ATF Payroll
+- All-inclusive pricing includes all entities, states, e-filing, tax planning, document management, and write-up system with live & ATF Payroll

 - New online client collaboration system

 - Integration with GruntWorx for paperless and automated tax prep

 - Optional debit card and bank product dispersal of proceeds

 - Multi-office manager sync system; free basic websites for firms.